-Other names: Chinese soapbery, washnut
+Other names: Soapbery, washnut

 Origin: Soapnuts originate from India and Nepal.
 The nut is actually a berry forms a hard shell when dry.
 The shell contains a natural surfactant called saponin.
 Surfactants work by reducing the surface tension in the wash water.
 This helps release dirt and clean fabrics and surfaces.
 When the soap nut shell absorbs water, this surfactant is released.